Itsy Docs

 Overbooking

-You can optionally allow overbooking on a product by enabling it and setting an overbooking percentage.
+You can allow overbooking on a product by enabling it and setting an overbooking percentage.
 This lets you accept more bookings than the stated capacity, accounting for expected cancellations.

-Product Attributes
+Product attributes

 Each product type has specific attributes you can configure: